websitesbyanthony/bulk-meta-optimizer/README.md

 3. Customize prompts in Content Settings if needed, using the new brand profile variables

 ## Requirements
-- Valid Bulk Meta Optimizer license
 - OpenAI API key configured in plugin settings
 - Homepage content available for analysis
+- For unlimited features: Freemius license (free version has usage limits)

 ## Technical Details
 - Uses OpenAI GPT models for content analysis